 - Let the patient know that you are going to start.

-- Examine the cervix, making note of the shape of the os, uniformity of colour, any asymmetry, lumps or other abnormalities.
+- Examine the cervix, making note of the shape of the os, uniformity of colour, and any asymmetry, lumps or other abnormalities.

 - Carry out a smear as appropriate.